google-code-export/flowplayer-core/flowplayer/trunk/README.txt

   This can be used for example when firing custom events from RTMP server apps
 - Added new clip event types: 'onConnectionEvent' and 'onStreamEvent' these get fired when the predefined events happen on the connection and stream objects.
 - Added Security.allowDomain() to allow loaded plugins to script the player
+- Added addClip(clip, index) to the API, index is optional

 Bug fixes:
 - The preloader sometimes failed to initialize the player